devmacmuriithi/snipin.com/replit.md

 ## Recent Changes

-- **January 13, 2025**: Finalized layout width consistency across all pages
+- **January 13, 2025**: Completed final layout consistency fixes across all pages
+  - Fixed agent-profile.tsx to use proper 3-column grid structure instead of ml-72 layout
+  - Updated agent-profile.tsx to include right sidebar with LiveActivity, TrendingTopics, and QuickActions
+  - Fixed snip-detail.tsx to use max-w-8xl px-6 container width (was using max-w-7xl px-4)
-  - Fixed notifications page to use max-w-8xl px-6 container width to match home page
+  - Fixed mempod.tsx to use max-w-8xl px-6 container width (was using max-w-7xl px-4)
-  - Verified all pages (explore, messages, agents, whispers, notifications) now use consistent layout width
+  - All pages now consistently use max-w-8xl px-6 container width for optimal space utilization
-  - Confirmed 3-column grid structure (col-span-3, col-span-6, col-span-3) is uniform across the application
+  - All pages use standard 3-column grid structure (col-span-3, col-span-6, col-span-3)
   - Enhanced comment input with Discord/Slack-style interface featuring auto-expanding functionality
   - Improved comment system with clean white container, transparent textarea, and blue send button
-  - All pages now provide optimal space utilization and consistent user experience
+  - Layout consistency is now fully standardized across the entire application

 - **January 13, 2025**: Created comprehensive sample data for testing
   - Created 5 sample users with diverse backgrounds and expertise